duckdb/duckdb-web/docs/sql/data_types/interval.md

 ;
 ```

-> Warning  If a decimal value is specified, it will be automatically rounded to an integer.
+> Warning  If a decimal value is specified, it is automatically rounded to an integer.
 > ```sql
 > SELECT INTERVAL '1.5' YEARS; -- WARNING!
 This returns 2 years = `to_years(CAST(1.5 AS INTEGER))`
 > ```